 The least costly CX-5 is the Maxx FWD.
-It comes with the less powerful, 2.0-litre petrol engine, a manual gearbox, front-wheel drive, cloth seats, 17-inch steel wheels, and the features common to all CX-5s.
+It comes with the less powerful, 2.0-litre petrol engine, a manual gearbox, front-wheel drive, cloth seats, 17-inch aluminium alloy wheels, and the features common to all CX-5s.
 An auto gearbox is an extra-cost option.
 Spend more money and you can have a Maxx AWD, which has the more powerful, 2.5-litre, petrol engine and drives all four wheels.

 For a little more than a Maxx AWD you could have instead a Maxx Sport FWD.
 It reverts to front-drive and the smaller engine, but it comes standard with auto transmission, looks and feels better, and has more equipment.

 On the outside the Maxx Sport wears nicer looking alloy wheels.
 Inside, there is a different, dark cloth on the seats and a more appealing dashboard finish – complete with fake stitching.
 The touchscreen displays satellite navigation.
 Rear passengers gain a folding centre armrest that holds a USB outlet, from which they can charge mobile devices.
 Dual-zone air-conditioning lets the driver and front passenger set preferred ventilation temperatures, and dedicated vents carry cooling or heating to those in the back.
 Headlights switch on automatically when it’s dark, and windscreen wipers operate automatically when it rains, and there are paddle shifters

 For more money you can have a Maxx Sport AWD, with the 2.5-litre petrol engine.
 And for a bit more again, you can have AWD and the diesel engine.